Dorraine Zief Law Library

 Imprint Dates

 In general, the law library acquires current material (i.e., having an imprint date within the last ten years) as a higher priority than acquiring retrospective material.
-Retrospective material is acquired if it constitutes a part of a back file of a current title, is likely to receive a high degree of use, or is received through donation.
+The law library may acquire retrospective material if the material constitutes a part of a back file of a current title, will likely receive a high degree of use, or is received through donation.

 Duplication